 Step 2: Secure the Mount

-Most fishfinders use a binnacle mount to secure to your boat.
-If yours is designed to be flush-mounted, consider hiring a professional than risking damage to your boat’s console.
+Most fish finders are secured to your boat using a binnacle mount.
+If yours is designed to be flush-mounted, consider hiring a professional rather than risking damage to your boat’s console.

-To install a binnacle mount, start by locating your boat’s fuse block and ensuring there are available terminals to hook your fishfinder up to power.
+To install a binnacle mount, start by locating your boat’s fuse block and ensuring there are terminals available to connect your fishfinder to power.
 The American Boat and Yacht Council (ABYC) stipulates a maximum of four terminals per stud.

 Most binnacles come with a mounting template, but you can also use the binnacle itself as a guide to mark your mounting holes with a pencil.
 Drill out your mounting holes, being careful to run the drill at full speed because drilling at slower speeds is more likely to splinter or chip your boat’s gelcoat finish.